 When an offender is sentenced to a fine, the money goes to the state.
 Restitution requires the offender to pay money to the victim.
 The idea is to replace the economic losses suffered by the victim because of the crime.
 Judges may order offenders to compensate victims for medical bills, lost wages, and the value of the property that was stolen or destroyed.
 The major problem with restitution is actually collecting the money on behalf of the victim.
 Some jurisdictions allow practices such as wage garnishment to ensure the integrity of the process.
-Restitution can also be made a condition of probation, whereby the offender is imprisoned for a probation violation is the restitution is not paid.
+Restitution can also be made a condition of probation, whereby the offender is imprisoned for a probation violation if the restitution is not paid.

 As a matter of legal theory, crimes harm the entire community, not just the immediate victim.
 Advocates see community service as the violator paying the community back for the harm caused.
 Community service can include a wide variety of tasks such as picking up trash along roadways, cleaning up graffiti, and cleaning up parks.
 Programs based on community service have been popular, but little is known about the impact of these programs on recidivism rates.

 While exact practices vary widely, the idea of scarlet-letter punishments is to shame the offender.
 Advocates view shaming as a cheap and satisfying alternative to incarceration.
 Critics argue that criminals are not likely to mend their behavior because of shame.
 There are legal challenges that of kept this sort of punishment from being widely accepted.
 Appeals have been made because such punishments violate the Eighth Amendment ban on cruel and unusual punishment.
 Others have been based on the idea that they violate the First Amendment by compelling defendants to convey a judicially scripted message in the form of forced apologies, warning signs, newspaper ads, and sandwich boards.
-Still, other appeals have been based on the notion that shaming punishments are not specifically authorized by State sentencing guidelines and therefore constitute an abuse of judicial discretion (Litowitz, 1997).
+Still, other appeals have been based on the notion that shaming punishments are not specifically authorized by state sentencing guidelines and therefore constitute an abuse of judicial discretion (Litowitz, 1997).

 Many jurisdictions have laws that allow the government to seize property and assets used in criminal enterprises.
 Such a seizure is known as forfeiture.
 Automobiles, airplanes, and boats used in illegal drug smuggling are all subject to seizure.
 The assets are often given over to law enforcement.
 According to the FBI, “Many criminals are motivated by greed and the acquisition of material goods.
 Therefore, the ability of the government to forfeit property connected with criminal activity can be an effective law enforcement tool by reducing the incentive for illegal conduct.
 Asset forfeiture takes the profit out of crime by helping to eliminate the ability of the offender to command resources necessary to continue illegal activities” (FBI, 2015).